luminecs/notes/java/oracle/java-tutorials/08-annotations/002-declaring-an-annotation-type.md

-# Declaring ann Annotation Type
+# Declaring an Annotation Type

 Many annotations replace comments in code.